Tuesday, January 31, 2023

 • Separate DB for single MS

-• Any write operation will go to write database.
+o Any write operation will go to the write database.

-• Any read operation will go through read database.
+o Any read operation will go through the read database.

-• Published an event from write DB which will be subscribe by read DB and update the delta data (eventual consistency).
+o Published an event from write DB, which will be subscribe by read DB and update the delta data (eventual consistency).

-• May be NoSQL and SQL database for different purpose.
+• Maybe NoSQL and SQL databases for different purposes.

-· Scalability: when we separate read and write databases, we can also scale these databases separately and independently.
-Read databases follows the denormalized data to perform complex join queries and also complex business logic is goes into the write database with this separation system query performance is increases.
+o Scalability: When we separate read and write databases, we can also scale these databases separately and independently.
+Read databases follow the denormalized data to perform complex join queries, and also complex business logic is goes into the write database with this separation system, query performance is increased.

-· maintainability and flexibility: Benefit of the CQRS is flexibility of system that is better evolve over time.
+o maintainability and flexibility: The benefit of the CQRS is the flexibility of the system that can better evolve over time.

-· Eventual consistency: When we separate the read and write databases, the read data may be stay old and not updated for a while.
+o Eventual consistency: When we separate the read and write databases, the read data may be stay old and not be updated for a while.

 • Manage data consistency across MS in distributed transaction cases.

-• Creates a set of transaction that updates MS sequentially and publish an event to triggers the next transaction for next MS.
+• Creates a set of transactions that updates MS sequentially and publishes an event to trigger the next transaction for the next MS.

-• if one of the steps failed it triggers rollback transaction.
+• If one of the steps failed, it triggersa rollback transaction.

-• It involves multiple MS which is series of local transaction that worked together to achieve one of the use case
+• It involves multiple MS, which is a series of local transactions that work together to achieve one of the use cases

-• Either overall transaction completions or each individual transaction should rollback to initial state
+• Either overall transaction completions or each individual transaction should rollback to the initial state

-• Each MS have own tables and DB so performing each step and doing some transaction for specific MS and move to next either REST call or triggers and event for successive MS.
+• Each MS have own tables and DB, so performing each step and doing some transaction for a specific MS and moving to the next, either REST call or triggers and events for successive MS.

 • Two types of SAGA patterns

-• One MS perform task and publish an event and successive MS will subscribe these events and do the needful and so on until transaction completed.
+v publish an event using Message Broker, One MS perform task and publishes an event, and successive MS will subscribe to these events and do the needful, and so on until the transaction is completed.

-• This Orchestration MS will communicate each MS and collect data and build single response.
+v Create an Orchestration MS, This Orchestration MS will communicate with each MS, collect data, and build a single response.

-GraphQL is a query and manipulation language for APIs and runtime for fulfilling queries with your existing data.
-GraphQL was developed internally by Facebook in 2012 before being publicly released in 2015.
-GraphQL allows clients to define the structure of the data required, and the same structure of the data is returned from the server.
+GraphQL is a query and manipulation language for APIs and runtime for fulfilling queries with existing data.
+GraphQL was developed internally by Facebook and released in 2015.
+GraphQL allows clients to define the structure of the data required, and the same structure of the data is returned from the serve

 GraphQL provides a complete and understandable description of data in our API and gives client the power of to ask for exactly what they need and nothing more.